toolness/abasic/README.md

   and the interpreter lets it know if it's in a state where it needs additional data (e.g., user input).

-  This effectivelys mean that BASIC statements can appear to "block" for any reason, as their execution can be suspended at any statement boundary, but BASIC _expressions_ cannot, as the recursive descent parser has no way of ceding control to the client without unwinding its stack.
+  This effectively means that BASIC statements can appear to "block" for any reason, as their execution can be suspended at any statement boundary, but BASIC _expressions_ cannot, as the recursive descent parser has no way of ceding control to the client without unwinding its stack.